Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Discussion

-\paragraph{Discussion} This work provides the first comprehensive framework for identifying and estimating the $\WCDE$ in observational settings. $\WCDE$ introduces unique challenges stemming from the integration over mediator distributions and the dual role of mediators as both colliders and effect modifiers.
-To address these challenges, we first establish a complete graphical criterion that characterizes VASs for $\WCDE$.
-Second, we derive the unique IF of $\WCDE$ under nonparametric models, enabling principled comparison of valid adjustment strategies.
-Third, we identify the optimal adjustment set that minimizes asymptotic variance, showing that it systematically differs from those used for ATE estimation due to mediator–confounder interactions.
-Together, our identification results and efficiency analysis lay the foundation for extending $\WCDE$ estimation to more complex settings, including fairness-aware decision-making and high-dimensional causal inference, where careful handling of mediator–confounder structure is essential.
+We provide the first comprehensive framework for identifying and estimating the WCDE in observational settings, where \emph{all} observed mediators are fixed.
+We leave the analysis of more complex WCDE parameters, where only a subset of mediators is fixed, to future work.
+WCDE introduces unique challenges stemming from the integration over mediator distributions and the dual role of mediators as both colliders and effect modifiers.
+To address these challenges, we first establish a graphical criterion that characterizes VASs for WCDE.
+Second, we derive the unique IF of WCDE under nonparametric models, enabling principled comparison of valid adjustment strategies.
+Third, we identify the optimal VAS that minimizes asymptotic variance, showing that it systematically differs from those used for ATE estimation due to mediator–confounder interactions.
+Together, our identification results and efficiency analysis lay the foundation for extending WCDE estimation to more complex settings where careful handling of mediator–confounder structure is essential.